maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 TODO: derivePrettyString => derivePrettyStringCaseClass
 TODO: explain scala product
 TODO: remove Product subtyping constraint text
-TODO: Ah ... yes.
-Let me say it like this: To make the compiler happy we need to feed it a lot of `inline` keywords.
-The scala compiler is just a hungry alpaca in the category of keyword-burritos ... ehm ... whatever, let's not get distracted.
 TODO: Hero image - queen with reflection crazy alpaca